Optimizing Behavior Change: Addressing Neurological Resistance

 Working With the Architecture: From Resistance to Momentum

 Sustainable behavior change does not require superhuman discipline.
 It requires understanding how your brain works and strategically aligning your approach with its architecture.
 The dopamine system, prefrontal cortex, and amygdala do not respond to willpower alone.
-They respond to strategic intervention.
+They respond to extraordinary neuroscience insights into human behavior.

 Engineer early wins.
 Structure the first 14 days of any behavior change to produce frequent, measurable, small victories.
 Each win generates a positive prediction error that strengthens the neural pathway you are building.